-Dementia carers in Bendigo are seeing the benefits of music therapy, and there are many ways you can assist all ageing individuals in your care enjoy the benefits of music.
+Carers are seeing the benefits of music therapy, and there are many ways you can assist all ageing individuals in your care enjoy the benefits of music.
 Best of all, many of these can be added into every single day.

 Whether you play them via CD or use a digital music device, a playlist of songs that are tailored to an individual can bring joy and health benefits into their lives.
 Family may be able to help with putting together a collection of songs that are meaningful or well-liked by an elderly person.

 This could be in a common area where everyone is invited to listen together.
 This can have the added benefit of socialising and sharing interests with one another.
 Reverting to a traditional music source like records, cassettes or radio could be an option too.

 As in the video above, live music can bring added joy.
 Local choirs, musicians and even schoolchildren could be interested in performing — and perhaps individuals living in an aged care facility have some secret talents to share!